KITcii/smart-contract-dev-support/Design Patterns/Commitment Pattern/README.md

 }
 ```

 Note: We did not implement events for the sake of simplicity of the example.
-For a better integration into software applications, events should be im-plemented at the end of the commit(…) and/or reveal(…) function.
+For a better integration into software applications, events should be implemented at the end of the commit(…) and/or reveal(…) function.

 # Resulting Context
 The smart contract stores the disguised values in a tamper-resistant way and all commits are binding.
 The disguised values can be revealed by users afterwards.
 Developers should consider the case that not all users will reveal their secret values.
 # Rationale
 All transactions and their contents stored on the distributed ledger are publicly transparent.
-Therefore, the secret values to which the users have com-mitted themselves are already stored on the distributed ledger in a tamper-resistant manner.
+Therefore, the secret values to which the users have committed themselves are already stored on the distributed ledger in a tamper-resistant manner.
 The challenge is to keep the data secret from potentially malicious users who might try to uncover the secret value.
 Therefore, we recommend adding a salt to the secret value and allowing only the issuer of the secret value to reveal it.
 # Related Patterns
 -
 # Known Uses